aklepaker/traderui/README.md

 This software could for whatever reason and at any point be archived or discontinued.

+## Start
+Start the application by running the `traderui.exe` file from the build, or downloaded release.
+From your favorite browser open `http://localhost:5000`

 ## TODOs

 Since this project started out as a proof of concept for testing and getting to know the IBKR API there is a lot shortcuts and not-that-good approaches that should be fixed